 Microsoft started as a small company focused on home computers.
 While many said home computers would never take off, Bill Gates and his partner Paul Allen were on a mission to prove the naysayers wrong, and they surely succeeded.

-Microsoft is best known for the software it produces.
-In fact, when you buy a computer, it’s likely to come with a Microsoft operating system.
-According to Statista, the company controls more than 77% of the operating system market.
+The company is best known for the software it produces.
+In fact, when you buy a computer, it’s likely to come with the Microsoft Windows operating system.
+According to Statista, the company controls about 78% of the operating system market.

-However, like Amazon.com, Microsoft is far from a one-trick pony.
+However, like all others on this list, the company is far from a one-trick pony.

-As with Amazon.com, one of the company’s largest subsidiaries is centered in the multibillion-dollar cloud computing industry.
-Microsoft Azure is the second largest player in the cloud market, controlling around 18% of the cloud services market, according to Channele2e.
+One of the company’s largest subsidiaries is centered in the multibillion-dollar cloud computing industry.
+Microsoft Azure is the second largest player in the cloud market, controlling around 22% of the cloud services market, according to Statista.

-Of course, with more consumers using online services than ever before, the COVID-19 pandemic has lit a spark under Microsoft Azure’s growth.
+Of course, with more consumers using online services than ever before, COVID-19 has lit a spark under Azure’s growth.

-Beyond software and cloud computing, Microsoft has a long list of subsidiaries across various subsectors within the digital sector.
-Some of the most popular include:
+Beyond software and cloud computing, the tech giant has a long list of subsidiaries across various subsectors within the digital sector.
+Some of the most prominent include:

 - Social Media and Messaging.
-Microsoft is the company behind big names in social media and messaging, including LinkedIn and Skype.
+The company is a big player in social media and messaging with ownership of major brands including LinkedIn and Skype.

 - Business Tools.
 Microsoft also offers a long line of business tools.
-It is the company behind Microsoft Office, Avande, and Revolution Analytics.
+It’s the company behind Office, Avande, and Revolution Analytics.

-Although Microsoft stock did take a bit of a hit at the beginning of the COVID-19 pandemic, like Amazon.com, it ultimately benefited.
-With work-from-home taking center stage, demand for Microsoft Office and other Microsoft business products has increased.
+Although the stock did take a bit of a hit at the beginning of the COVID-19 pandemic, it ultimately benefited.
+With work-from-home taking center stage, demand for Microsoft Office and the company’s other business products has increased.
 So too has demand for quality operating systems and cloud computing technologies.

-Considering that many massive companies have already said that they plan on keeping work-from-home in place for the foreseeable future, demand in these areas is expected to continue, making Microsoft a compelling pick among digital conglomerates stocks.
+Considering that many massive companies have already said that they plan on keeping work-from-home in place for the foreseeable future, demand in these areas is expected to continue, making Microsoft a compelling pick among the digital giants.

 3. Apple (NASDAQ: AAPL)